JoseLlarena/Britfone/README.md

 * **strict IPA versus traditional phonetic symbols**: the phonetic symbols are strictly as defined by the IPA, as opposed to how they have traditionally been used in the linguist literature.
 In particular:

-  ** /ɐ/ instead of traditional /ʌ/
+  * /ɐ/ instead of traditional /ʌ/
-  ** /ɹ/ instead of traditional /r/
+  * /ɹ/ instead of traditional /r/
-  ** /ɛ/ instead of traditional /e/
+  * /ɛ/ instead of traditional /e/
-  ** /ɜː/ instead of traditional /əː/
+  * /ɜː/ instead of traditional /əː/

-* **unstressed vowels as  /ə/ and  /ɪ/**: due to the diversity of the sources for phonetic transcription, there's a fair amount of inconsistency in how weak vowels are transcribed.
-See the wikipedia discussion of [weak-vowel merger] (https://en.wikipedia.org/wiki/Phonological_history_of_English_high_front_vowels#Weak-vowel_merger)
+* **unstressed vowels as  /ə/ and  /ɪ/**: due to the diversity of the sources for phonetic transcription, there's a fair amount of inconsistency in how [weak vowels](https://en.wikipedia.org/wiki/Phonological_history_of_English_high_front_vowels#Weak-vowel_merger) are transcribed.

-* **final _i_**: final _i's_ are given the 'long i' /iː/ phoneme to reflect [happy-tensing](https://en.wikipedia.org/wiki/Phonological_history_of_English_high_front_vowels#Happy-tensing), even though some dictionaries show a tense but short /i/, different from both /iː/ and /ɪ/ ([see wikipedia discussion](https://en.wikipedia.org/wiki/English_phonology)).
+* **final _i_**: final _i's_ are given the 'long i' /iː/ phoneme to reflect [happy-tensing](https://en.wikipedia.org/wiki/Phonological_history_of_English_high_front_vowels#Happy-tensing), even though some dictionaries show a tense but [short /i/](https://en.wikipedia.org/wiki/English_phonology), different from both /iː/ and /ɪ/.

 * **secondary stress**: secondary stress is not always marked (the primary always is).